chef/automate/components/docs-chef-io/content/automate/ha_node_bootstraping.md

 dpkg -i chef-workstation_21.7.524-1_amd64.deb
 ```

-- Verify the installation using following command:
+- Verify the installation using the following command:

 ```bash
 chef -v